Travel planning can be fun.

 Estimated time of arrival (ETA) - the time when an aircraft (or other vehicle) is expected to arrive at a destination.

 Estimated Time of Departure (ETD) - the time when an aircraft (or other vehicle) is expected to depart from an airport (bus terminal / train station, etc.).

 E-ticket (electronic ticket) - digital ticket equivalent of a paper ticket.

 EU flight compensation - compensation (money) passengers may get in case of flight disruption (flight cancellation, flight delay or denied boarding due to overbooking).
-Read more about flight delay compensation, flight cancellation compensation and denied boarding compensation.
+Read more about flight delay compensation, flight cancellation compensation, denied boarding compensation and flight downgrade compensation.

 Fare alert - a notification which is sent to a person’s e-mail when the price for particular flight our route changes.
 A person has to subscribe in order to receive fare alerts.

 Fast track - a paid service (and a dedicated lane at the airport security) which allows to skip the queue at the security check and reach the departure gate faster.
 One of the ways to get through airport security faster.